Lisa-ann Gershwin: Books

 Gershwin's 2013 book entitled Stung describes the diversity and adaptability of jellyfish, and their increasing numbers at the expense of other organisms worldwide, through over-fishing, pollution and modification of the marine environment.
 She concedes there is little that can be done to reverse or even halt the process of the marine environment becoming dominated by jellyfish worldwide.

 In 2016, Gershwin's 224 page book Jellyfish – a natural history was published by The Ivy Press.
 It covers jellyfish anatomy, life history, taxonomy and ecology and includes species level information and many full page photographs.

+In 2023, Gershwin's book, Shapeshifters: The Wondrous World of Jellyfish, was published by Abrams.

 Articles

 Gershwin wrote for The Conversation in December 2015 about blue bottles, and in January 2016, about deadly sea creatures.

 In November 2017, Gershwin completed an invited book review for Nature, spanning Juli Berwald's Spineless: the science of jellyfish and the art of growing a backbone, and Danna Staaf's Squid empire: the rise and fall of the cephalopods.